nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/BLAST-Command-Line/BLAST1.md

 - Running BLAST with the command line is reproducible and can be documented in a script

-- The results can be saved in a machine-readable format that can be analyzed later on
+- The results can be saved in a machine-readable format that can be analyzed later

 - You can create your own databases to search rather than using NCBI's pre-built databases